 Signing up for CE courses

 Our list of CE providers includes all providers approved to offer continuing education courses for Washington state full lines producers.
-It updated twice a year.
+We update it twice a year.

 Contact the provider(s) to verify which courses they currently offer.
 Tip: Search the Internet using "Washington state insurance continuing education" and use our list to verify the provider in your search results is approved to offer CE courses in Washington state.